 But with the release of Assault Blackwing - Raikiri the Rain Shower in 2015, and later Chidori the Rain Sprinkling, the deck gained two new boss monsters in the form of a powerful Level 7 Synchro monster.
-Also, several very good Blackwing monsters have been printed between 2015 and 2019, including Blackwing Full Armor Master, giving the deck new tools with which to be more consistent.
+Also, several very good Blackwing monsters were printed between 2015 and 2019, including Blackwing Full Armor Master, giving the deck new tools with which to be more consistent.